 Don’t – Feel like you HAVE to leave a tip, especially if they seem drunk or if they are nowhere near your car when you return.

-Do – Judge your tip by the amount of stops you make and the distance you are taken
+Do – Judge your tip by the number of stops you make and the distance you are taken

 Don’t – Be bullied into a set price, always ask for the meter to be put on